Skip to content

 SMFDUMP JCL

-17. Enter ‘bottom’ on the command line and you should see a screen like below, indicating that records are being written.
-You can also confirm this by looking in the output for the SUMMARY ACTIVITY REPORT.
+2. Enter BOTTOM on the command line.
+You should see output similar to the following, indicating that records are being written.
+You can also confirm this by locating the SUMMARY ACTIVITY REPORT.

 Picture of SMFDUMP Output: SUMMARY ACTIVITY REPORT